SquareGPS/navixy-api/docs/backend-api/resources/tracking/tracker/command/unconfirmed.md

 ```

 #### errors
-*   204 – Entity not found (if there is no tracker with such id belonging to authorized user)
+* 204 – Entity not found (if there is no tracker with such id belonging to authorized user).
-*   208 – Device blocked (if tracker exists but was blocked due to tariff restrictions or some other reason)
+* 208 – Device blocked (if tracker exists but was blocked due to tariff restrictions or some other reason).